Esri/maps-app-android/docs/index.md

 You can author your own web maps from ArcGIS Online or ArcGIS Pro and share them in your app via your ArcGIS Online organization, this is the central power of the Web GIS model built into ArcGIS.
 Building an app which uses a web map allows the cartography and map configuration to be completed in ArcGIS Online rather than in code.
 This then allows the map to change over time, without any code changes or app updates.
 Learn more about the benefits of developing with web maps [here](https://developers.arcgis.com/web-map-specification/).
 Also, learn about authoring web maps in [ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/create-maps/make-your-first-map.htm) and [ArcGIS Pro](http://pro.arcgis.com/en/pro-app/help/mapping/map-authoring/author-a-basemap.htm).

 Loading web maps in code is really easy.
-The maps app loads a web map from a portal (which may require the user to sign in, see the identity section below) with the following code:
+The Maps App loads a web map from a portal (which may require the user to sign in, see the identity section below) with the following code:

 ```java
 Portal portal = new Portal("http://<your portal url>");